project-jobblog/project-jobblog/_posts/2020-12-01-tips-you-need-to-find-your-dream-job-and-get-hired-faster.md

 ---
 id: 69
-title: Tips you Need to Find your Dream Job and Get Hired Faster
+title: Tips you Need to Find your Dream Job and Get layout: post
+toc: true Faster
 date: 2020-12-01T20:27:16+00:00
 author: PhCareer
 layout: post
 toc: true
 guid: /?p=69
-permalink: /tips-you-need-to-find-your-dream-job-and-get-hired-faster/
+permalink: /tips-you-need-to-find-your-dream-job-and-get-layout: post
+toc: true-faster/
 site-sidebar-layout:
   - default
 site-content-layout:
   - default
 theme-transparent-header-meta:
   - default
-image: /wp-content/uploads/2020/12/Tips-you-Need-to-Find-your-Dream-Job-and-Get-Hired-Faster.jpg
+image: /wp-content/uploads/2020/12/Tips-you-Need-to-Find-your-Dream-Job-and-Get-layout: post
+toc: true-Faster.jpg
 categories:
   - Job Tips

 ---
 Hiring time is at its peak, taking about 20 days for the entire hiring process.
 When looking for a new profession, the duration will leave many job seekers less than confident.
 You might wonder if there&#8217;s something you can do to speed up a lengthy process if you&#8217;re looking to make a move fast.

-These tips are all you need to find your dream job and hopefully get hired faster.
+These tips are all you need to find your dream job and hopefully get layout: post
+toc: true faster.

 ### Relevant Career Resume